Chris Hanburger

-Christian G. Hanburger, Jr. (born August 13, 1941) is an American former professional football player who was a linebacker in the National Football League (NFL).
+Christian G. Hanburger Jr. (born August 13, 1941) is an American former professional football player who was a linebacker in the National Football League (NFL).
 He played his entire 14-year career with the Washington Redskins, from 1965 through 1978, and was elected to the Pro Football Hall of Fame in 2011.

-Early life and college career
+Early life

+Hanburger was born on August 13, 1941, in Fort Bragg, North Carolina.
+His father was a colonel in the U.S. Army.
+He attended Hampton High School in Hampton, Virginia, where he was an All-State end.
+Hanburger enlisted in the Army eleven days after finishing high school, as he did not see himself going to college and did not wish to move to Alaska where his father had been re-stationed.
+He served two years.
+He had planned to pursue a career as an officer, but a serious eye-socket injury during a flag football game derailed that plan.

+College football

-After being a star end for the "Crabbers" at Hampton High School in Hampton, Virginia, Hanburger joined the United States Army.
-He later accepted a scholarship from the University of North Carolina in Chapel Hill, where he played college football for the Tar Heels.
-From 1962 through 1964, Hanburger played on offense at center, as well as on defense, as a middle linebacker.
-He was All-Atlantic Coast Conference at center as both a junior and senior.
-In 1963, the Tar Heels won the Gator Bowl and a shared ACC Championship with NC State.
+After his military service, Hanburger accepted a scholarship from the University of North Carolina in Chapel Hill, where he played college football for the Tar Heels, under coach Jim Hickey.
+From 1962 through 1964, Hanburger played on offense at center, and on defense as a middle linebacker where he called defensive signals.
+He was All-Atlantic Coast Conference (ACC) at center as both a junior and senior.
+He was voted the Tar Heels top all-time center.

+In 1963, the Tar Heels won the Gator Bowl 35–0 over Air Force, and a shared ACC Championship with North Carolina State.
+From 1962 to 1964 as a center, Hanburger blocked for running back Ken Willard who rushed for nearly 2,000 yards over those three years, and would go on to a ten-year career in the NFL after being taken with the second overall pick in the 1965 NFL draft.

+In 1963, he received the James H. Tatum Memorial Award from the University of North Carolina's student legislature, being noted as an outstanding defender and a team leader.